pydoit/doit-tmp-doc/_sources/reference/index.rst.txt

 - cmd-action as string

   - simple string (no interpolation)
-  - string with interpolated kwargs
+  - string with interpolated keyword arguments
   - `CmdAction(cmd_string_builder_fun)`

     - without any argument
-    - with kwargs (dependencies, changed, targets plus custom ones)
+    - with keyword arguments (`dependencies`, `changed`, `targets` plus custom ones)

   - parsed cmd-action (cmd-action as string)

 - python-action

-  - just function name (no explicit kwargs)
+  - just function name (no explicit keyword argument)

-    - not using implicit kwargs
+    - not using implicit keyword arguments
-    - using implicit kwargs
+    - using implicit keyword arguments

-  - function name with args and kwargs
+  - function name with positional and keyword arguments

-    - not using implicit kwargs
+    - not using implicit keyword arguments
-    - using implicit kwargs
+    - using implicit keyword arguments

 actions calculating values
 ==========================